 For detailed information on managing and using libraries, see Libraries.

 You can import data into a distributed file system mounted into a Databricks workspace and work with it in Databricks notebooks and clusters.
 You can also use a wide variety of Apache Spark data sources to access data.

-For detailed information on loading data, see Load data into the Databricks Lakehouse.
+For detailed information on loading data, see Ingest data into a Databricks lakehouse.